Farkhunda Zahra Naderi: Women's rights activist

 Farkhunda Zahra Naderi is a women's rights and human rights activist.
 From community to national level she fought against different forms of violence against women and raised voice not only regarding the existence of violences against women but also regarding the awareness of the EVAW Law.
 She worked on the improvement of the EVAW Law in the women's rights commission, but when she realised as a draft the EVAW law would not get votes and its gains will be lost, she worked to support the implementation of the law.
 She used her oversight role as an MP to make the relevant governmental bodies mainly ministries accountable for the implementation of its articles.

-Naderi was also actively engaged in Farkhunda Malikzada,'s case and supported her case throughout.
-She also followed up [Farkhunda Malikzada]'s case in the court by attending the public hearings until the verdict of the court was passed.
+Naderi was also actively engaged in Farkhunda Malikzada's case and supported her case throughout.
+She also followed up Malikzada's case in the court by attending the public hearings until the verdict of the court was passed.
 She expressed her objections to the verdict of the court as she believed the court acted in a partial manner towards accused people being involved in [Farkhunda Malikzada]'s case.